heeropang/VirtualPullDown/fast_predict/README.md

 -----------------------------
 ## Usage
 The script asks for amino acid sequence (limited to < 400 residues) to be predicted and returns an ouput file in pdb.
 The predicted structure will be displayed in PyMol for the user to decide the region to truncate.
-Once PyMol closes, the user can input the unique protein sequence (at least 4 residues or longer) of the region to truncate.
+Once PyMol closes, the user can input the unique protein sequence (at least 4 residues or longer if needed) of the region to truncate.
 The user can also decide to truncate N-terminus or C-terminus of the specified region.

 Here are the two ways you can run the script...
 ```
-./ESMFold_local.py #The script will ask for the protein sequence
+./ESMFold_local.py #The script will ask for the name of fasta and the protein sequence (see below for example)
 or
-./ESMFold_local.py KEWYINYKADFEKHKQDDKLKETQVIQMNEAALRKLEKELVDVQKQKN... # Provide the sequence to be predicted
+./ESMFold_local.py Bt24 KEWYINYKADFEKHKQDDKLKETQVIQMNEAALRKLEKELVDVQKQKN...
 ```
 Then, the script will utilize PyMol to visualize the predicted structure...
 ```